Arizona State hosts Love and Arizona - WTOP News

 Tempe, Arizona; Saturday, 1 p.m.
 EST

-BOTTOM LINE: Arizona plays Arizona State after Caleb Love scored 22 points in Arizona’s 86-75 overtime victory against the Iowa State Cyclones.
+BOTTOM LINE: Arizona plays Arizona State after Caleb Love scored 22 points in Arizona’s 86-75 overtime win over the Iowa State Cyclones.

-The Sun Devils are 5-3 in home games.
-Arizona State is 5-4 in games decided by 10 or more points.
+The Sun Devils have gone 5-3 at home.
+Arizona State is 2-3 when it has fewer turnovers than its opponents and averages 13.4 turnovers per game.

-The Wildcats are 8-2 against Big 12 opponents.
-Arizona ranks third in the Big 12 with 25.8 defensive rebounds per game led by Tobe Awaka averaging 4.8.
+The Wildcats have gone 8-2 against Big 12 opponents.
+Arizona ranks third in the Big 12 with 10.8 offensive rebounds per game led by Tobe Awaka averaging 3.3.

 Arizona State’s average of 8.6 made 3-pointers per game this season is only 0.3 more made shots on average than the 8.3 per game Arizona allows.
-Arizona averages 7.1 made 3-pointers per game this season, 0.2 fewer makes per game than Arizona State gives up.
+Arizona scores 11.3 more points per game (82.9) than Arizona State allows to opponents (71.6).

-The Sun Devils and Wildcats square off Saturday for the first time in conference play this season.

-Love is scoring 15.7 points per game with 4.4 rebounds and 3.0 assists for the Wildcats.
-KJ Lewis is averaging 10.8 points and 3.7 rebounds while shooting 48.7% over the last 10 games.
+Love is scoring 15.7 points per game and averaging 4.4 rebounds for the Wildcats.
+Anthony Dell’Orso is averaging 1.6 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Sun Devils: 4-6, averaging 68.1 points, 31.0 rebounds, 12.4 assists, 5.4 steals and 4.8 blocks per game while shooting 43.0% from the field.
 Their opponents have averaged 70.8 points per game.